Requesting your wig

 How to take care of your wig

-Conditioner: Always use conditioner specifically formulated for human hair wigs.
-Smooth the conditioner through the hair.
-Rinse in cool water.
+Always use conditioner suitable for human hair wigs.
+Avoiding the root area, gently smooth the conditioner through the hair in a downwards motion.
+Rinse in lukewarm water.
 Do not rub or agitate the hair.

 How long does a wig last?

-If your wig is worn on a regular basis we would expect it to last around 6-12 months, if looked after correctly.
+If your wig is worn on a regular basis, we would expect it to last around 6 to 12 months.

 How often do I need to wash my wig?